maxhaesslein/enter-the-void/README.md

 # Enter the Void v.1

-Live audioreactive visuals on a Raspberry Pi 4, written in Python3 and OpenCV.
-Currently a work in progress.
+Live audioreactive visuals on a Raspberry Pi 4.
+Currently a work in progress, more info soon.

-Work in progress.
-More info soon.

 ## Installation